learnk8s/learnk8s.io/_blog/why-kube/index.md

 And since this layer is generic and it can be installed anywhere, you can always take it with you.

-Amazon Web Service is too expensive?
+Amazon Web Services is too expensive?

 **No problemo.**